-Immortality: Comes in several different flavors for the Sura and the gods.
+Immortality: Comes in several different flavors for the sura and the gods.

-Any poor human soul who has ever struck it "lucky" with a Sura or a God.
-Or a Half or a Quarter, for that matter.
-Currygom has made it more than clear that these age gaps very rarely end well, with broken hearts and dreams all around for everybody involved.
-Ran's parents are a case in point... as are Kasak's.
+Any poor human soul who has ever struck it "lucky" with a sura or a god.
+Or even a Half or a Quarter, for that matter.
+Currygom has made it more than clear that these age gaps very rarely end well, with broken hearts for everybody involved.
+Ran's parents are an excellent example, as are Kasak's.

 Unpronounceable Alias: When Leez met Gandharva.
 "Ketergent": a fine name for a bathroom cleaner that whacks limescale, that.

-Moral Myopia: Most people you meet in this work, whatever their race, have some form of this going on to a degree.
-Even if they've in some shade of Grey or have Blue and Orange going on, they'll probably also have some degree of "if it's me, it's OK" layered on top.
-Even the lighter, fluffier Leez is not immune to irrational and (actually unjustified) Sura-hate.
+Moral Myopia: Most people in this series, whatever their race, have some form of this going on to a degree.
+Whether it's Grey and Gray MoralityBlue and Orange Morality, they'll probably also have some degree of "if it's me, it's OK" layered on top.
+Even the lighter, fluffier Leez is not immune to irrational (only partly justified) sura-hate.
 Riche, however, takes things to extremes: everything and anything is fine and justifiable, just as long as she, her money and her possessions come out OK... and, she makes a small profit on the side, of course.